CoreMedia/feedback-hub-adapter-tutorial/README.md

 ## Getting Started

 This repository is a plugin for the CoreMedia Blueprint workspace.
-To include it, perform the following steps:
+To include it, you must perform the following steps:

-- clone this project
+- Clone this project
-- build it via `mvn clean install`
+- Build it via `mvn clean install`

 #### Studio Server Development